 A few years later, a variant of the the same model, without hard collisions and a different coupling scheme was proposed and studied, finding evidence of a diverging conductivity~\cite{Gao2016}.
 At a first glance, the only possible justification for the strange behavior observed in Ref.~\cite{Lee-Dadswell2010} is that, at variance with all other simple models, it includes next-to-nearest neighbour interactions, but this does not seem to be a convincing explanation, since the asymptotic behavior is the natural result of a coarse-graining process.

-Hence, I have decided to revisit the model.
-Most of the simulations in Ref.~\cite{Lee-Dadswell2010} have been performed in an equilibrium setup (by studying fluctuations), and the flux is estimated by referring to a ``non-standard" macroscopic formula in terms of Fourier modes.
+I have decided to revisit the model, since it is considered a clear counterexample to the theoretical arguments.
+Most of the simulations in Ref.~\cite{Lee-Dadswell2010} have been performed in an equilibrium setup (by studying fluctuations), and the flux is estimated by implementing a ``non-standard" macroscopic formula expressed in terms of Fourier modes.
 Details of the simulations are scarce, especially about the realization of the NESS.
-As discussed in Sec.~\ref{sec:methods}, here I focus exclusively on nonequilibrium stationary simulations for various reasons, including the possibility to determine the energy flux in a straightforward way.
+As discussed in Sec.~\ref{sec:methods}, here I focus exclusively on nonequilibrium stationary simulations for various reasons, including the opportunity to determine the energy flux in a straightforward way.

-Additional details: the chain length is fixed so that the averege equilibrium interparticle distance is 1.
+Additional details: the chain length is fixed so that the average equilibrium interparticle distance is 1.
 The number $L$ of particles is odd: particle 1 ($L$) may collide with a hard wall in 0 ($L+1$) in which case its velocity is randomly reset according to the temperature $T_L$ ($T_R$) (the velocity distribution is $P(v) \propto v \exp[-v^2/(2T)]$ to ensure the right sign).
 The first and $L$th particle are also attached to the 2nd and $(N-1)$st particle respectively, via harmonic springs.
 Finally, because of the more complex spatial structure, in this case I have not implemented the trick discussed in Sec.~\ref{sec:methods} to generate optimal initial conditions of length $2L$, starting from final conditions obtained for length $L$: I limited myself to discard a sufficiently long transient.

 Simulations have been performed by implementing a simple but approximate scheme: equations are integrated with a symplectic algorithm (bilateral leap-frog).
 At the end of the each time step, pairs of particles which have crossed each other (because of the finite time step) are rearranged: (i) their velocities are exchanged (to simulate the collision); the position of the free particle is shifted to that of the bound particle, to restore the spatial order.
 This way, the total linear momentum and the total energy are perfectly conserved (as well as the total stretch).
 Most of the simulations have been performed by setting the time step equal to $\delta t = 10^{-2}$, but some have been repeated for $\delta t=10^{-3}$, confirming the numerical results.